Driver Type

 - Verify IP address is correct

-- Check plug is powered and connected to WiFi
+- Check the plug is powered and connected to WiFi

-- Ensure XP processor can reach the plug's network
+- Ensure the XP processor can reach the plug's network

 Commands not working:

-- Check if password is required and configured
+- Check if a password is required and configured for the plug

-- Verify Tasmota firmware is up to date
+- Verify the Tasmota firmware is up to date

 Licensing